Hypergeometric Solutions of Linear Difference Systems: Algorithm Version I

-\end{definition} \begin{remark}[Algorithms] For operators over $\mathbb{C}(x)$ we can quickly compute all generalized exponents with the program GeneralizedExponents in the LREtools package in Maple 2021.
-For systems over $\mathbb{C}(x)\subseteq K$, we will give in section \ref{sec:local} an algorithm for computing the unramified generalized exponents (i.e. those in $\mathcal{G}_1$).
-This algorithm has also been implemented in Maple.
+\end{definition} \begin{remark}[Algorithms] For operators we can quickly compute the generalized exponents with the program GeneralizedExponents in the LREtools package in Maple 2021.
+For systems over $\mathbb{C}(x)\subseteq K$, Section~\ref{sec:local} gives an algorithm for computing the {\em unramified}\, generalized exponents (i.e. those in $\mathcal{G}_1$).